Security Analysis (Proofs)

 This uses the original Flajolet et al. (2007) estimator for $B ≥ 128$.
 Better estimators exist for small samples, and should be used for client count estimates, but for this analysis the original asymptotic formula is fine.
 So, at scale, an attacker can expect to inflate the estimate by $\ln(2)^{-1} \approx 1.44$ per malicious request.
 This is a rather good result: attack effort is linear and the coefficient is just a bit larger than one—only slightly worse than the unique ID gold standard.
 In short, whereas the naive unique ID scheme has perfect accuracy, resists inflation well, but has awful privacy, our HLL over RSA scheme is approximate (with tunable accuracy), recovers nearly the same inflation resistance, and provides provable client anonymity.

 It’s worth flagging a stronger mitigation that we have deliberately not adopted, since it’s a natural question.
 One could try to bind each token to its request—mixing something request-specific (a server-issued nonce, or the full request path) into the value the client sends—so that a single high-value forgery can’t be reused across many requests.
 The difficulty is that honest counting needs the opposite: a client’s value must be stable across its requests within a class, or we’d be counting requests instead of unique clients.
-A binding that preserved per-(client, class) stability while denying an attacker reuse of a curated value is not obviously achievable, and in any case the cardinality floor already removes the count oracle that the curated-set attack depends on.
-So we rely on the floor and leave token-request binding as an open question—to revisit only if some deployment leaks count feedback through a channel the floor can’t cover.
+A binding that preserved per-(client, class) stability while denying an attacker reuse of a curated value is not obviously achievable, and in any case the request-count cap already bounds inflation to the number of requests sent, without needing to prevent reuse at all.
+So we rely on the cap and leave token-request binding as an open question—to revisit only if some deployment needs to bound inflation below its raw request volume.

 This is a vaguer argument than I would like to make in a write up full of rigorous proofs.
 Fortunately, proving that client anonymity is preserved is the much more important result, and for that we do have a solid proof.
 Inability to provably guarantee resistance to malicious client attacks is more acceptable: that’s a risk that we, as the operators of the system, can choose to take on.
 If our estimates suddenly start looking ridiculously large, we can begin to wonder if someone has cracked the protocol.